jdweeks/stamina/README.md

 ### Getting Started
 1. `git clone` this repository or download it as an archive.
-2. Go to the `stamina-master` directory in your terminal.
-Install dependencies. `npm install`
+2. Go to the `stamina` directory in your terminal.
+Run the setup script. `./setup`
 3. Create an environment variable called `MONGOLAB_URI` to connect to your development database.
-4. Back in the `stamina-master` directory, start the Node server. `npm start`
+4. Back in the `stamina` directory, start the Node server. `npm start`
+4. Or if you have nodemon installed (`npm install -g nodemon`) and want live reload. `npm run-script watch`
-5. In your browser, navigate to `localhost:3000`
+5. In your browser, navigate to (http://localhost:3000)

+### Testing
+To unit test the API:
+1. Make sure you have mocha installed. `npm install -g mocha`
+2. Run `mocha` in the project root directory.

 ### Structure Overview
 * `model/` -> files relevant to the database model and schema